We use cookies to optimize our website and our service.

 Advocacy

-The Partnership for Inclusive Disaster Strategies has been hosting daily COVID-19 Disability Rights Calls since February 28, where partners across the nation come together to share good and promising practices, systematic rising issues, and community-wide advocacy engagement related to the rights and needs of people with disabilities during this public health emergency and concurrent disasters.
-To be added to the daily email distribution list for the COVID-19 Disability Rights Calls please contact us at dart@disasterstrategies.org
+The Partnership for Inclusive Disaster Strategies has been hosting daily COVID-19 Disability Rights and Disasters Calls since February 28, 2020 where partners across the nation come together to share good and promising practices, systematic rising issues, and community-wide advocacy engagement related to the rights and needs of people with disabilities during the COVID-19 public health emergency and concurrent disasters.
+To be added to the daily email distribution list for the COVID-19 Disability Rights and Disasters Calls please contact us at directors@disasterstrategies.org

 On March 3rd, 2020 The Partnership, along with World Institute on Disability, National Council on Independent Living, and nationwide disability rights leaders and inclusive emergency management experts released a statement identifying the urgent need for immediate strategies and solutions from the federal government and governments at every level, including local, state, tribal and territorial, to address the specific needs of people with disabilities, older adults, and people with access and functional needs throughout the COVID-19 outbreak and all public health emergencies.